ianwremmel/clark/README.md

 ## Usage

-Unlike [lerna](https://lernajs.io/) or similar tools, `clark` let's you keep track of your dependencies all in your main `package.json` (key benefits being significantly faster `npm install` times and the ability to use greenkeeper).
+Unlike [lerna](https://lernajs.io/) or similar tools, `clark` lets you keep track of your dependencies all in your main `package.json` (key benefits being significantly faster `npm install` times and the ability to use greenkeeper).
 In order to get this benefit, however, you'll need to follow one of two patterns ([alle](#alle) or [non-alle](#non-alle), described below).
 Once you pick one of those patterns and configure your repository accordingly, you can use `clark hoist`, to move your deps from you individual subpackages to your repo root.

 ### Alle